AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/create-plan.md

 *  Install Magento 2.x (with all modules of this release) and the [!DNL Data Migration Tool] on a system that meets the [Magento system requirements]

-*  Make your custom adjustments to the [!DNL Data Migration Tool] code in case you do not need to migrate some data (like CMS Pages, Sales Rules, etc.) or want to convert your Magento customization during migration.
+*  Make your custom adjustments to the [!DNL Data Migration Tool] code in case you do not need to migrate some data (like CMS Pages, Sales Rules) or want to convert your Magento customization during migration.
 Read the [!DNL Data Migration Tool]'s [Technical Specification](technical-specification.md) to better understand how migration works from inside

 ## Step 3: Dry run